marxanweb/marxan-server/README.md

 screen -d -m /home/<user>/miniconda3/bin/python /home/<user>/marxan-server/marxan-server.py
 ```

-Then this can be added to the VM so that it is run when the server starts:
+Then this can thenbe added to the VM so that it is run when the server starts:

 ```
 gcloud compute instances add-metadata <instance> --metadata-from-file startup-script=/home/<user>/marxan-server/startup.sh